charlax/python-education/learning-python/02-the-language.md

 ❓ Questions to ask orally:

 - Are there anonymous functions?
 No.
-    - `lambda` is not supposed to be assigned and only support a single line
+    - `lambda` is not supposed to be assigned and only supports a single line
 - How do you transform a list in positional arguments?
     - `f(*args)`
 - How do you transform a dict in keyword arguments?